Skip to content

 Bold Flavours

-IPAs are known for their bold and assertive flavours, mostly driven by the prominent presence of hops.
+IPA beer is known for its bold and assertive flavours, mostly driven by the prominent presence of hops.
 The combination of hoppy bitterness, their aromas, and various hop varieties contributes to a distinctive taste that appeals to those seeking robust and intense beery experiences.

 Diversity

-As we'll see below, IPAs offer a wide range of styles and variations.
+As we'll see below, IPA beers offer a wide range of styles and variations.
 From traditional West Coast IPAs known for their clear appearance and high bitterness to hazy New England IPAs (NEIPAs) with a softer mouthfeel and tropical hop flavours, there's a diverse selection to suit everyone.

 Craft Beer Movement

-The rise of the craft beer movement has played a significant role in popularising IPAs.
+The rise of the craft beer movement has played a significant role in popularising IPA beer.
 Craft breweries often experiment with hop varieties, brewing techniques, and flavour profiles, contributing to constant innovation and creativity among the brewing community.

 Food Pairing